racheldaniell/microbit-a-go-go/README.md

 The files here are intended to be flashed to a Micro:Bit to facilitate user interaction with that device.

-Files run individually as stand-alone programs.
+Files run individually as stand-alone programs, except for those intended to be run as a set (which are incomplete draft code) ending in "_part1" "_part2"

 TECHNICAL NOTES: